mossblaser/place-and-route-interchange-format/README.md

 Next, these files are supplied to a routing algorithm which produces another new file:

-* `routes.json`: This file describes the route to be taken by each net.
+* `routes.json`: This file describes the route to be taken by each edge.

-A key-generation algorithm can be used to generate routing keys for each net in the application, producing a new file:
+A routing key-generation algorithm can be used to generate routing keys for each edge in the application, producing a new file:

-* `keys.json`: For each net, gives the routing key and mask which will identify it.
+* `routing_keys.json`: For each edge, gives the routing key and mask which will identify it.

 A routing table generation algorithm combines the above files into routing tables for chips in the machine: